 Indraprastha University CET M.Tech - Electronics & Communication Engineering Exam Pattern

-- There may be negative marking for every incorrect answer.
+There will be negative marking for incorrect answer.

 |No. Of Subject||9|

 - Finite State Machines

 - Nodal and Mesh Analysis